| Title: | Create Tables for Reporting Clinical Trials |

 Result of function |

 Else throws an error.
-Prints the duplicates of column 'new'
+Prints the duplicates of column 'new', if available.

 x |